Public release of data

 How to access or request data

-Find out how to access or submit petroleum or greenhouse gas physical samples such as core, cuttings and hydrocarbons on our Offshore petroleum mining samples page.
+Find out how to access or submit petroleum or greenhouse gas physical samples such as core, cuttings and hydrocarbons.

 Onshore data, including data related to territorial waters is managed by state and territory governments.